A new use of nonlocal symmetries for computing Liouvillian first integrals of rational second order ordinary differential equations: Finding a nonlocal symmetry

-Therefore, to obtain a symmetry, it is enough to obtain the vector field $\,\mathfrak{I}$ (or better, two of its components).
-To do that we will show that the conditions the polynomials $\{Q,\,P,\,N\}$ must satisfy can be written as first order partial differential equations (1PDEs).
-These 1PDEs will be the basis for the first part of our method (i.e., the obtaining of the symmetry).
+Therefore, if we find the vector field $\,\mathfrak{I}$ (or at least two of its components) then we have the symmetry $\mathfrak{S}$.
+In order to find it we will first show that the conditions the polynomials $P_i$ must satisfy can be written as first order partial differential equations (1PDEs) of Riccati type (that will be an important step in our method).